rwinscot/OSH/RADiuS/README.md

 So...
 I've decided to do some projects with the easyRadio at the heart in hopes of introducing this great wireless solution to the US.

-RADiuS Arduino Shield
+Folder contents are as follows:

+DSMA: RADiuS-D USB Dongle with SMA Connector
 ---
+PCB designed for use with Raspberry Pi but works with just about anything; includes an SMA antenna connector.

+DSMD: RADiuS-D USB Dongle with Helical SMD Antenna
+---
+PCB designed for use with the Raspberry Pi but works with just about anything; includes a landing pad for SMD antenna.

+SSMA: RADiuS-S Arduino Compatible Shield with SMA Connector
+---
 PCB designed for use with microcontrollers that are compatible with the Arduino shield pinout.

-RADiuS USB Dongle
----
-PCB designed for use with the Raspberry Pi but works with just about anything.